kraftaa/rusty-llama/README.md

 ### CSV query (multi-word query)

 ```
-./rusty_llama csv ./data/sales.csv ./output.txt "Given the following CSV data:\n{csv}\n\nCalculate the average sales for all customers.\nAnswer ONLY with the numeric average."
+./rusty_llama csv ./data/sales.csv ./output.txt "Given the following CSV data:\n{csv}\n\nCalculate and output only the numeric average sales.
+Do not provide explanations or additional text.
+Answer:"

 ```

-### This command:
+#### This command:

 Reads CSV data from `./data/sales.csv`.